 Mr. Graziano added, "We expect the Denville acquisition will have a significant impact on Harvard Bioscience's performance going forward.
 Over the last ten years, Denville Scientific had an organic annual growth rate of approximately 15% driven by continued expansion of the sales force, addition of new products and building the Denville brand.
-Therefore, with the acquisition of Denville, we are raising our guidance for the full year for revenues from \$77.0 to \$80.0 million to \$83.0 to \$84.0 million, and we are raising our guidance on non-GAAP adjusted diluted earnings per share from \$0.27 to \$0.31 to non-GAAP adjusted diluted earnings per share from \$25.0 to \$27.0 million range and non-GAAP adjusted earnings per share in the \$0.08 to \$0.11 range."
+Therefore, with the acquisition of Denville, we are raising our guidance for the full year for revenues from \$77.0 to \$80.0 million to \$83.0 to \$84.0 million, and we are raising our guidance on non-GAAP adjusted diluted earnings per share from \$0.27 to \$0.31 to non-GAAP adjusted diluted earnings per share \$0.28 to \$0.31.
+In the fourth quarter, we expect revenues in the \$25.0 to \$27.0 million range and non-GAAP adjusted earnings per share in the \$0.08 to \$0.11 range."

 Our updated revenue guidance was calculated using exchange rates (USD 1.6/GBP and USD 1.5/Euro) approximating October 1, 2009 rates and assumes a continuation of the business conditions as we see them at this time.
 The non-GAAP adjusted earnings per diluted share from continuing operations guidance excludes amortization of intangible assets, the impact of future acquisitions and acquisition costs in 2009, any future restructuring actions, stock-based compensation expense recognized under the provisions of FASB ASC Topic 718, "Compensation - Stock Compensation," and the utilization of deferred tax assets that have full valuation allowances.
-See the table below for a reconciliation of our estimated non-GAAP adjusted earnings per diluted share from continuing operations to our estimated GAAP earnings per diluted share from continuing operations of GAAP to non-GAAP adjusted operating income from continuing operations, GAAP to non-GAAP adjusted income from continuing operations and non-GAAP adjusted diluted earnings per common share to US GAAP diluted earnings per common share from continuing operations for the three and nine months ended September 30, 2009.
+See the table below for a reconciliation of our estimated non-GAAP adjusted earnings per diluted share from continuing operations to our estimated GAAP earnings per diluted share from continuing operations.
+See Exhibits 3, 4 and 5 for reconciliations of GAAP to non-GAAP adjusted operating income from continuing operations, GAAP to non-GAAP adjusted income from continuing operations and non-GAAP adjusted diluted earnings per common share to US GAAP diluted earnings per common share from continuing operations for the three and nine months ended September 30, 2009.